What is a secured loan?

 - You can borrow against the value of your property up to a set percentage

-- For the duration of the loan term you’ll have to pay interest
+- For the duration of the loan term you’ll have to make repayments

 - You’ll need to pass credit and affordability checks

 A homeowner loan, or secured loan, is a type of mortgage.

 Much like a mortgage the second charge loan repayments can be spread over many years to keep the monthly cost down.

 Your primary mortgage lender will have a ‘first charge’ over your property.
 This means that they can force your home to be sold if you do not keep up with the mortgage repayments.

 A secured homeowner loan will be a second or even third ‘charge’ against your home.
 This means that they also can seek repayment of unpaid mortgage debts via sale of your home (repossession).

 Homeowner loans are cheaper than unsecured personal loans but more expensive than a first charge normal mortgage.

 Home equity is the value of your property, less the amount you owe on your mortgage